 Master of Arts in Teaching - M.A.T.

-All students in the program matriculate as a cohort and follow a prescribed sequence of classes.
-Students attend two or three classes most terms, for two or three nights a week.
+Students attend two or three classes most terms, for two or three nights a week depending upon the area of concentration.

 Upon completion of the program, graduates are expected to: